Holographic superconductors at zero density: A more general solution

 A more general solution can be obtained by taking the nontrivial neutral limit of the following Einstein-Maxwell-dilaton-axion (EMDA) system with a six-exponential potential.
 Then this neutral system can be promoted to a holographic superconductor at zero density.
 The action with axion (massless scalar) fields $\chi_i$ is

 where $\chi_i=a x_i$ satisfies the equation of motion of $\chi_i$ ($i=1,2$).
 This system was used as a simple way to introduce momentum dissipation, since $a x_i$ breaks the translation symmetry \cite{Andrade:2013gsa,Gouteraux:2014hca}.
 For more general axion models, see \cite{Baggioli:2021xuv} for a review.
-Let $V_\alpha(\phi)$ be the 3-exponential potential~\eqref{eq:3-exp-V}, and we consider the following 6-exponential potential \cite{Ren:2019lgw}\footnote{Other ways to derive a 6-exponential potential can be found in \cite{Anabalon:2012ta,Feng:2013tza}, and the corresponding black hole thermodynamics is studied in \cite{Anabalon:2019tcy}.}
+Let $V_\alpha(\phi)$ be the three-exponential potential~\eqref{eq:3-exp-V}, and we consider the following six-exponential potential \cite{Ren:2019lgw}\footnote{Other ways to derive a six-exponential potential can be found in \cite{Anabalon:2012ta,Feng:2013tza}, and the corresponding black hole thermodynamics is studied in \cite{Anabalon:2019tcy}.}

 The solution of the metric $g_{\mu\nu}$, gauge field $A_\mu$, and dilaton field $\phi$ is

 with